systemli/ansible-role-hidden-service/README.md

 Hint: It may take up to one minute, until the service is announced in the tor network and reachable.

+Be careful: Using the default 127.0.0.1 as Hidden Service IP-address could possibly leak meta data: https://help.riseup.net/en/security/network-security/tor/onionservices-best-practices#be-careful-of-localhost-bypasses

 Role Variables
 --------------

 ```
 hidden_service_active: True
+# This could possibly leak meta data such as /server-status on apache2!
+hidden_service_ipaddr: 127.0.0.1

 hidden_services:
   ssh: